openregister/specification/content/integer-datatype.md

 url: /datatypes/integer/
 ---

-A decimal number with no fractional component.
+A base 10 number with no fractional component.

 ```abnf
 integer = "0" / (["-"] non-zero *digit)